Collen-Roller/Euler/README.md

 #Euler

-Repository dedicated to a set of soluations to project euler problems i've solved in a variery of languages
+Repository dedicated to a set of solutions to project euler problems i've solved

 ##Languages